Quick answer

 Safety tips

-- ✓Choose full-fat plain yogurt - avoid added sugar when possible.
+- ✓Choose full-fat, plain, pasteurised yogurt — avoid added sugar and sweeteners.

-- ✓Never add honey to yogurt before 12 months.
+- ✓Never add honey to yogurt before 12 months (risk of infant botulism).

 Try Nibli today to start planning your baby's meals.